walidatorkh/DropitUI/README.md

 - Next request can't be tested due not exist validation for non-valid input for enail field:
    "After adding a non-valid input to a field, a verification is needed to make sure that the right error message is presented to the user (for the email field, for example, the message “Invalid Email” should be presented to the user under the field)."

+p.s.
+Sometimes must run next command "taskkill /F /IM chromedriver.exe" in case appeared ghosts chromedriver processes